rigtorp/SPSCQueue/README.md

 the implementation:

-- A single threaded test that the functionality works as intended, including that the element constructor and destructor is invoked correctly.
+- A single threaded test that the functionality works as intended, including that the item constructor and destructor is invoked correctly.
-- A multi-threaded fuzz test that all elements are enqueued and dequeued correctly under heavy contention.
+- A multi-threaded fuzz test verifies that all items are enqueued and dequeued correctly under heavy contention.

 ## Benchmarks

-Throughput benchmark measures throughput between 2 threads for a queue of `int` elements.
+Throughput benchmark measures throughput between 2 threads for a queue of `int` items.

-Latency benchmark measures round trip time between 2 threads communicating using 2 queues of `int` elements.
+Latency benchmark measures round trip time between 2 threads communicating using 2 queues of `int` items.

 Benchmark results for a AMD Ryzen 9 3900X 12-Core Processor, the 2 threads are running on different cores on the same chiplet: